 Kgif is a simple shell script which create a Gif file from active window.
 I felt this app especially designed to capture the terminal activity.
-I personally used, very often for that purpose.
+I personally use it very often for my future reference and discussion.

 It captures activity as a series of PNG images, then combines all together to create a animated GIF.
-The script taking a screenshot of the active window at 0.5s intervals.
+The script takes screenshot of the active window at 0.5s interval.
 If you feel, its not matching your requirement, straight away you can modify the script as per your need.

 Make sure you have installed scrot and ImageMagick packages before running Kgif.

-What’s ImageMagick ImageMagick is a command line tool which used for image conversion and editing.
+ImageMagick is a command line tool which is used for image conversion and editing.
 It support all kind of image formats (over 200) such as PNG, JPEG, JPEG-2000, GIF, TIFF, DPX, EXR, WebP, Postscript, PDF, and SVG.

-What’s Scrot Scrot stand for SCReenshOT is an open source, command line tool to capture a screen shots of your Desktop, Terminal or a Specific Window.
+Scrot stand for SCReenshOT is an open source, cli tool to capture a screen shots of your Desktop, Terminal or a Specific Window.

 Kgif required scrot and ImageMagick to work.